 Give your staff the ability to choose their schedules or at least ask for their ideal shifts.
 Track how many hours each employee is working through your scheduling software to make sure you’re not driving your team to their breaking points.
 Allow your employees to be on-call for shifts, or offer students the ability to pick up shifts rather than scheduling them.

-If you’re often tight on staff and a last-minute no show means your main dining room will be a mess and your guests and staff will be miserable, try gig economy apps like Instawork to pick up extra team members on the fly.
+If you’re often tight on staff and a last-minute no show means your main dining room will be a mess and your guests and staff will be miserable, consider trying gig apps like Instawork to pick up extra team members on the fly.
 This saves you from putting pressure on your team to fill the empty slots during a day off.

-If you don’t have a harassment policy in place, get one.
-Make it clear that your restaurant will not tolerate harassment or assault of any kind.
-Provide guidelines, situational examples, and HR contact information, and let your staff know they’re encouraged to speak up if they encounter harassment without fear of retribution.
+If you don’t have a harassment policy in place, consider implementing one.
+Make it clear that your restaurant will not tolerate harassment of any kind.
+Provide guidelines, situational examples, and HR and/or crisis support contact information, and let your staff know they’re encouraged to speak up if they encounter harassment without fear of retribution.
 Train your managerial staff to understand how to properly respond to a harassment claim.

-If you have the money, consider offering paid time off or health benefits.
+Consider offering paid time off or health benefits.
 It might seem out of reach, but the monetary value of maintaining the same team for years on end is worth it.
-After all, a 25% decrease in restaurant staff turnover can save your restaurant over $60,000.

 Chef Jacques Haeringer, the executive chef and proprietor of L’Auberge Chez François in Great Falls, VA, describes the advantages employee benefits can offer.
 “Our employees stay with us because we offer more in terms of pay, vacation, and benefits than the restaurant down the street,” he said.
 “Does that hurt the bottom line when it comes to calculating our expenses every month?
 Sure, but the trade-off is worth it when you consider the costs of training new staff and the benefit of my customers seeing the same, experienced staff members each time they walk in the door.
 If you are willing to invest a bit more money in your employees, you’ll come out ahead in the long run.”